matthewf01/Webex-Teams-Status-Box/README.md

 # Webex-Teams-Status-Box
 **Use a Raspberry Pi, Python, and the webexteamssdk and API to build an IoT "status light" reflecting your real-time presence status in Webex Teams.**

+In early 2020, nearly the entire world had to shift to working 100% from home due to coronavirus risks.
+I have a young child.
+My home office is part of a very "open" home design, and thus HAS NO DOOR.
+My family tip-toed around the office asking "are you in a meeting?" throughout the day.

+As I've deployed Webex Teams for my company as our standard collaboration platform, and have already been making extensive use of the Teams API (via Powershell infact), I found a way to leverage my "status" to let my family know whether I'm _interruptable_ or not using a real-world visual indicator that could be placed somewhere in plain view.

 ### This project uses the Webex Teams SDK Python library: ###

 * [Documentation](https://webexteamssdk.readthedocs.io/en/latest/index.html)